openpathsampling/openpathsampling/docs/cli/compile/file_format.rst

 The final two parameters, ``n_steps_per_frame`` and ``n_frames_max``, are integers.
-However, for ``n_steps_per_frame``, we provide a string which will be treated as an :ref:`evaluated expression <expression-evaluation>`.
-In this example, we imagine that perhaps the timesteps is 0.002 ps and that the user wants to save a frame of the trajectory every 1.0 ps, so there are 1.0 / 0.002 = 500 steps per frame.
+However, for ``n_steps_per_frame``, we provide a string which will be treated as an :ref:`evaluated expression <expression_eval>`.
+In this example, we imagine that perhaps the integrator's timestep is 0.002 ps and that the user wants to save a frame of the trajectory every 1.0 ps, so there are 1.0 / 0.002 = 500 steps per frame.
 Internally, this will be converted to an integer according to Python's ``int`` builtin.
 For ``n_frames_max``, we just give the integer value.

-The same code could also be implemented in JSON.
-The main advantages of YAML are that it is less verbose than JSON, and it allows comments.
-Which format you use is a matter of personal preference -- OPS reads both equally.
+The same code could also be implemented in JSON:

 .. code:: json